cmstead/dject/README.md

 in a major way.

 - `dject.new(config: object)` -- Create a new DJect IoC container; `var container = dject.new();`
-- `container.register(module: object)` -- Register a module for use as a dependency; use this for eager-loading modules into a DJect container
 - `container.build(moduleName: string)` -- Request a fully constructed module from the DJect container; if the module name is not associated to a module already, DJect will reach out to the file system to create your module
 - `container.getRegisteredModules()` -- Returns a list of all modules currently registered to a DJect container
+- `container.override(module: object)` -- Registers module, replacing existing module; throws error on no existing module
+- `container.override(module: [object])` -- Registers array of modules, replacing existing modules; throws error on no existing module
+- `container.register(module: object)` -- Register a module for use as a dependency; use this for eager-loading modules into a DJect container; throws error on duplicate module
+- `container.registerModules(modules: [object])` -- Registers an array of modules at once; throws error on duplicate module